 We both feel very fortunate in how we were raised: Our parents taught us to value kindness, compassion, learning, curiosity, and creativity.
 They chose encouragement and understanding over discipline or anger.
 They were there to catch us when we fell, but cultivated our sense of independence and confidence.
 They are proud of our successes, and sympathetic about our failures.
 And, like all parents, they made mistakes, but they never let us doubt that we were loved.
 This is how we want to parent, too.
 Like our own parents, we will make mistakes along the way, but we will never stop being thoughtful and loving, and we will do our best to instill those same values in our child.

 While we lean towards preferring a semi-open adoption, with the right match all options are definitely on the table — our goal is to craft an adoption plan together which will meet everybody’s needs.
 Nina’s mom, Gayle, was adopted at birth, so this child will be raised in a family where adoption, and its complex mix of challenges and joys, is already part of a loving inter-generational story.
-Your child will always be loved, will always know where he or she came from, and will always know the story of your heartbreaking and loving choice.
+Your child will always be loved and supported, will always know where he or she came from, and will always know the story of your heartbreaking and loving choice.

 Family is so much more than blood.
 Family is about acceptance and getting messy and being there even when things are hard.
 Above all, though, family is about love.
 Your child will grow up knowing that he or she is unconditionally loved, wanted, accepted, and celebrated for being exactly who they are.
 And we want you to become part of our big, beautiful, messy family, as well, in whatever capacity you want.